What to know about the real estate tycoon sentenced to death in Vietnam's largest fraud case

 Today the company is linked to some of Ho Chi Minh’s most valuable downtown properties including the glittering 39-story Times Square Saigon, the five-star Windsor Plaza Hotel, the 37-story Capital Place office building and the five-star Sherwood Residence hotel where Lan lived until her arrest.

 Lan met her husband, Hong Kong investor Eric Chu Nap-kee, in 1992.
+He was sentenced Thursday to nine years in prison.
 They have two daughters.

 WHAT IS SHE ACCUSED OF?